All Episodes

 This has been what's been happening from the very beginning of this investigation.

-Every time there is a congressional investigation, or they're trying to look at more documents, they have to go through this rigor morale where they have to hold people in contempt before, and especially at the DOJ and the FBI, that's who I'm talking about here.
+Every time there is a congressional investigation or they're trying to look at more documents, they have to go through this rigmarole where they have to hold people in contempt before, and especially at the DOJ and the FBI, that's who I'm talking about here.

-I want to get to that because we've got a new development on the on the delay portion of this and the slow walking that's been going on.
+I want to get to that because we've got a new development on the delay portion of this and the slow walking that's been going on.

-We'll continue more with David Schoen and Sarah Carter, 800 941 Sean.
+We'll continue more with David Schoen and Sarah Carter, 800-941 Sean, if you want to be a part of the program.

-Is this really about the Democrats, David shown and the special counsel's office and and people within the deep state?
+Is this really about the Democrats, David Schoen, and the special counsel's office and people within the deep state?

 Are they just trying to hope that maybe the Democrats get control of the House in November?